Tyrrrz/Tyrrrz.me/data/blog/wpf-treeview-selecteditem-twoway-binding/Post.md

 Once this behavior is attached, it calls `UpdateTreeViewItemStyle()` to inject an event handler for `Loaded` event of `ItemContainerStyle`.
 We need to listen to this event to handle nodes that were expanded.
 To ensure maximum compatibility, it extends an existing style if it can find one or creates a new one otherwise.

 It also calls `UpdateAllTreeViewItems()` after attaching.
-This goes through all of tree view's children and in turn calls `UpdateTreeViewItem(…)` on them.
+This goes through all tree view's children and in turn calls `UpdateTreeViewItem(…)` on them.

 ## Usage